CSC-IT-Center-for-Science/saml-xml-metadata-tooling/README.md

 This project aims to create a set of tools for SAML metadata handling.
 First aim is to define microservices to validate the metadata, notify changes and aid in publishing the metadata to publication platforms.
-The source for the metadata is operators current tools to generate metadata files.
+The source for the metadata is operator's current tools to generate metadata files.

 Work it is specifically aimed to serve [Virtu](https://wiki.eduuni.fi/display/CSCVIRTU/Virtu) and